stcsinfo/myshell/README.md

 used tools
 ![output](modules/readme/output.png)

-**"Some project details" section will be improved as the whole project functionality
+"Some project details" section will be improved as the whole project functionality Some docker images needs data persistence to work properly.
+This kind of data is not on this project.